The Final Countdown to Retire Early in 2026: A Monthly Guide

 Check your plan: “If you have tax or year-end strategies to implement, now’s the time,” Chapman says.
 “Logistics for implementing them can take weeks.”

 Verify Social Security and pension details: Even if you’re years from filing, ensure that your Social Security records are accurate.
-Make sure you understand how Social Security may reduce payments starting in about 2033 if Congress doesn't act.
+Make sure you understand how Social Security might reduce payments starting in about 2033 if Congress doesn't act.
 If you’re eligible for a pension, ensure that payout options are clear to you.

-October: lock down insurance
+October: Lock down insurance

 Don’t let spooky surprises catch you off guard.

-Confirm health coverage: Open enrollment often occurs in the fall, so now is when to finalize your post-retirement plan.
 “Reassess your health coverage needs for the last few months before retirement, too,” Spencer says.
 “If you want to get money into an HSA before retirement, this may be a good opportunity.”

-Review other insurance: Ensure long-term care, life and property policies align with your needs.
+Review other insurance.
+Ensure long-term care, life and property policies align with your needs.

-November: notify your employer
+November: Notify your employer

-Give your boss notice: Provide at least 60 days’ notice or longer if required.
+Give your boss notice.
+Provide at least 60 days’ notice or longer if required.
 Use this time to wrap up responsibilities and plan your transition.

-Use up benefits: Take advantage of any remaining vacation days, wellness funds or other perks.
+Use up benefits.
+Take advantage of any remaining vacation days, wellness funds or other perks.
 Alternatively, consider getting paid for any unused PTO you might have accrued.

-December: finalize and celebrate
+December: Finalize and celebrate

-Sure, you could spend the month debating whether Die Hard is a Christmas movie (it is), but there are better ways to use this time.
+You could spend the month debating whether Die Hard is a Christmas movie (it is), but there are better ways to use this time.
 Now’s the moment to finalize the details so you're ready to pop the champagne by year's end.

-Adjust tax withholding: Ensure retirement withdrawals don’t trigger surprise tax bills.
+Adjust tax withholding.
+Ensure retirement withdrawals don’t trigger surprise tax bills.

-Set up disbursements: Plan your first withdrawals for January.
+Set up disbursements.
+Plan your first withdrawals for January.

-Celebrate: Whether it’s a trip, a party or simply savoring the satisfaction of achieving your goal, take time to mark this milestone.
+Celebrate.
+Whether it’s a trip, a party or simply savoring the satisfaction of achieving your goal, take time to mark this milestone.
 It can help make the transition smoother.

 Even the best plans hit bumps, but with this checklist, you’ll be ready to start 2027 focused on your bucket list instead of your to-do list.